Elejunphant/Elejunphant/README.md

 Update Feb 2025:
-Participated in GlobalGameJam HK 2025 in January with some friends, 2D Game: Bublee [https://github.com/covector/bublee] Might contribute to another GameJam with Them (3D!!) : [https://github.com/covector/nah-id-take-that-photo]
+Participated in GlobalGameJam HK 2025 in January with some friends, 2D Game: Bublee [https://github.com/covector/bublee]

+My friends also joined another GameJam with this 3D game : [https://github.com/covector/nah-id-take-that-photo]

 <!--